LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-This :term:`library notation` provides functionality inspired by the ``file_search_path/2`` mechanism introduced by Quintus Prolog and later adopted by some other Prolog compilers but with a key difference: there is no search and Logtalk will warn about duplicated library aliases.
+This :term:`library notation` provides functionality inspired by the ``file_search_path/2`` mechanism introduced by Quintus Prolog and later adopted by some other Prolog compilers but with a key difference: there is no fragile search mechanism and the Logtalk ``make`` can be used to check for duplicated library aliases.
+Multiple definitions for the same alias are problematic when using external dependencies as any third-party update to those dependencies can introduce file name clashes.
+Note that the potential for these clashes cannot be reliably minimized by a careful ordering of the ``logtalk_library_path/2`` predicate clauses due to this predicate being multifile and dynamic.

 .. _programming_settings: